dockstore/dockstore/_docs/terra-launch-with.md

 ## Limitations
 1. While we support launching of WDL workflows, tools as listed in Dockstore are currently not supported.
 1. Terra does not currently support file-path based imports.
 Importing a workflow with file-based imports will result in error.
-See [developer docs](/docs/publisher-tutorials/for-developers/#converting-file-path-based-imports-to-public-https-based-imports) for more info.
+See the [converting file-based imports doc](/docs/user-tutorials/language-support/#converting-file-path-based-imports-to-public-https-based-imports-for-wdl) for more info.
 1. Only the WDL language is supported.

 ## See Also